 When you’re learning to drive, the question of ‘automatic or manual?’ may come up in conversation.

-If you’re about to embark on some driving lessons and you’re at a crossroads in deciding which type of car to go with, we’ve put together a useful guide to help you make an informed decision about which type of licence you may want and which type of vehicle you might want to drive.
+If you’re considering learning to drive and are at a crossroads in deciding if you want to go with manual or automatic driving lessons, we’ve put together a useful guide to help you make an informed decision about which type of licence you may want and which type of vehicle you might want to drive.

-In general, it is typically cheaper to insure a manual car, as most automatic equivalents tend to be in a higher risk group to insure.
-They are normally in a higher vehicle group because the costs of repairs are higher for an automatic car - a significant point for insurers to consider when deciding which group to place a new vehicle in.
+“They’re normally in a higher vehicle group because the costs of repairs are higher for an automatic car - a significant point for insurers to consider when deciding which group to place a new vehicle in.”

 Vanda Hutchings, from the Driving Instructors Association, said: ”A newly qualified young driver’s first car is most likely to be an inexpensive second hand car, and passing a test in a manual car will give you access to a much wider variety of the used car market.”